MohammadhuAkeel58/IndoTravi/README.md

-A fully responsive homepage built using React and styled with Tailwind CSS.
+<h1>A fully responsive homepage built using React and styled with Tailwind CSS.
 This project showcases a clean modern design with six distinct sections
-Features
+Features</h1>

 📱 Responsive Design: Optimized for both mobile and desktop devices.
 🎨 Modern Styling: Styled using Tailwind CSS for fast and consistent UI development.
 Technologies Used